-Cuddles also releases serotonin – the happy hormone.
-Serotonin carries messages between neurones and other cells, and when levels are decreased, individuals can feel anxious, depressed and crave carbohydrates.
+Cuddles also release serotonin – the happy hormone.
+Serotonin carries messages between neurones and other cells, and when levels are decreased, individuals can feel anxious, and depressed and crave carbohydrates.
 At nighttime, serotonin undergoes metabolic changes to become melatonin, the chemical that induces sleep.

 There are a few different cuddling positions from the spoon, half spoon to the bum-touching, the full embrace and the hug at arm’s length!